SystemsApproach/ops/control.rst

     through to a set of dials and knobs that those users can access.*

     *UX Design is a well-established discipline.
-It is in part about GUI desgin, with intuitive workflows clearly defined, but the GUI depends on a programmatic interface.
-Defining this interface is the touchpoint between the mangement and control platform wer're focused on in this book, and the users we want to support.
+It is in part about designing GUIs with intuitive workflows, but those GUIs depend on a programmatic interface.
+Defining that interface is the touchpoint between the mangement and control platform wer're focused on in this book, and the users we want to support.
 This is largely an exercise in defining abstractions, which brings us back to the central point we are trying to make: It is both the reality of the underlying implementation and the mental model of the target users that shape these abstractions.
-Considering one without the other, as everyone has likely exerpienced at some point in their life, is a recipe for disaster.*
+Considering one without the other, as everyone that has read a user's manual has likely exerpienced, is a recipe for disaster.*

 On this latter point, it is easy to imagine an implementation of a runtime control operation that involves checking a configuration